blueag8/Photography_Website/README.md

 ##  Features

- - Register, sign in, logout of an account
+ - Register, sign in, log out of an account
  -  Add, edit, delete products.
  (Authorised permissions)
  - Filter products by prices